lorin/resilience-engineering/README.md

 with some publications.
 The publications lists aren't comprehensive: they're ones I've read or have added to my to-read list.

+Note: there are [multiple contributors](https://github.com/lorin/resilience-engineering/graphs/contributors) to this repository.

 * [John Allspaw](#john-allspaw)
 * [Lisanne Bainbridge](#lisanne-bainbridge)
 * [Andrea Baker](#andrea-baker)